 Mason Cycles exploded on to the scene in 2015 with two eagerly-awaited bikes, the aluminium Definition and the steel-framed Resolution.
 Former Kinesis UK designer Dom Mason didn't disappoint.
 The original Definition was so good we struggled to get into words just how a handful of alloy sticks welded together can leave you feeling so excited.
 You don't get a ride governed by angles and dimensions here; the Definition seems to mutate as the speed/gradient/direction changes leaving you wondering if you are still riding the same bike you were five minutes ago.
 It's stunning, and the Definition version two with thru-axles added at the rear received just as much praise in our latest review.

-BTwin’s Ultra 900 AF is a cracker straight out of the box, offering one of the best ‘bang for buck’ options you're likely to find for 800 of your British pounds.
+With a full Shimano 105 R700 groupset, Decathlon's Van Rysel RR 900 AF is a cracker straight out of the box, offering one of the best ‘bang for buck’ options you're likely to find for the price.
 With a stiff, performance-orientated frameset, it could easily accommodate some bling upgrades without overshadowing the main component.
-B'Twin is the in-house brand of French sports superstore company Decathlon, which concentrates on the 'value for money' ethos for many of its goods.
-Don't confuse value for money with cheap, though – the Ultra 900 AF is a quality piece of kit.
+Van Rysel is the in-house brand of French sports superstore company Decathlon, which concentrates on the 'value for money' ethos for many of its goods.
+Don't confuse value for money with cheap, though – the Van Rysel RR 900 AF is a quality piece of kit.

 The Attain is one of the most contemporary road bikes currently available.
 It's an aluminium frame designed around disc brakes with thru-axles front and rear.
 The frame is made from Superlite tubing with a smooth weld treatment and internal cable routing keeping the appearance clean and uncluttered.
-This model is very well equipped with a Shimano 105 mechanical drivetrain and RS505 hydraulic disc brakes and Cube's own wheels shod with Continental Grand Sport Race SL.
+This model is very well equipped with a Shimano 105 R7000 mechanical drivetrain and hydraulic disc brakes and Cube's own wheels shod with Continental Grand Sport Race SL tyres.

 Specialized made waves when it unveiled a super expensive (£7,500) high-end aluminium Allez bike a few years ago, but it’s stuck with the idea and is using it to build frames that are aimed at being ultra-stiff short-course racing weapons.
-DSW — D'Alusio SmartWeld — is a process that uses hydroforming at the joints to increase strength and stiffness so the tube spans can be lighter.
-This £1,600 model gets a Shimano 105 11-speed groupset with DT R460 wheels and a Body Geometry Toupé Sport saddle.
+For 2019 the Allez Sprint gets disc brakes on an aluminium frame made with what Specialized calls the D'Alusio SmartWeld process.
+This uses hydroforming at the joints to increase strength and stiffness so the tube spans can be lighter.
+This £1,800 model gets a Shimano 105 11-speed groupset with DT R470 wheels and a Body Geometry Toupé Sport saddle.

 British brand Kinesis UK has made aluminium frames its speciality over the years, and with the release of the Aithein, it proved that aluminium can be a credible option if you crave high performance and low weight.
 It’s made from 6000 series aluminium with SuperPlastic Formed tube profiles and smooth welds.
 The frame is just 1,050g (though it comes with a 90kg rider weight limit) and all modern details like a tapered head tube and PF86 bottom bracket.

 If you want a lot of bike for not too much money, Rose is a company that needs to be near the top of your list.
-For 2018, Rose is offering this Xeon RS which has a claimed 1,050g aluminium frame with a new 315g carbon fibre fork with a tapered steerer tube.
+Rose offers the Pro SL Disc which has a claimed 1,350g aluminium frame with a new full-carbon fibre fork with tapered steerer tube.
 Rose also offers a large range of sizes, from 49 all the way up to 66cm.
 The appeal of aluminium really shines when you look at the equipment level.
-This model has a full Shimano Ultegra groupset along with Ritchey handlebars and stem.
+This model has a full Shimano Ultegra groupset with hydraulic disc brakes, Ritchey handlebars and stem, and DT Swiss wheels.

 London bike brand Condor Cycles is fully committed to aluminium, and for 2016 it has thoroughly revamped the aluminium race bike in its range, the Italia RC.
 It has developed a brand new tubeset and it’s ditched the carbon fibre seatstays of the old Italia.
 The geometry comes from the Leggero carbon fibre race bike so you know it’s good to race.